dualboot-partners/latam-git-part1-learn-challenge/README.md

     c.
 Conflicts happened?
 Solve them and prefer your code.

     d.
-Commit and push your previuosly stashed changes
+Commit and push your previously stashed changes

 7. Create a PR in order to merge feature-a into main.